An operational characterization of mutual information in algorithmic information theory: Introduction

 This phenomenon manifests itself in this work as well.
 Our main results are motivated by similar ones in IT, and there is a close resemblance of statements.
 As discussed above, this is not surprising.
 In what follows we explain the relation between our proofs and the proofs of similar statements in Shannon's framework.

 The positive results (the existence of communication protocols) use constructions that at the high level are akin to those from their IT counterparts~\cite{mau:j:seckey,ahl-csi:j:seckeyone,csi-nar:j:seckey}.
 We employ a similar intuitive idea --- manipulations with ``fingerprints'' of appropriate lengths, see Section~\ref{s:warmup}.
 However, the technical machinery is different.
 In the AIT framework, for communication-efficient protocols, we need quite explicit constructions, while homologous results in IT are usually proven by choosing random encodings.
 Our constructions are based on a combination of extractors and universal hashing.
+Specifically, we use results from ~\cite{bau-zim:c:linlist} and~\cite{zim:c:kolmslepianwolf}, where the ``digital fingerprints'' are obtained by composing certain randomness extractors and universal hashing.

-Our general protocols are not time-efficient and this is to be expected given the high generality of the type of data correlation in the AIT setting.
+Our general protocols are not time-efficient, and this is to be expected given the high generality of the type of data correlation in the AIT setting.
 However, for some particular types of correlation (e.g., for a pair of inputs with a bounded Hamming distance), our protocols can be modified to run in polynomial-time.
-In this case we use the reconciliation technique from \cite{smith2007scrambling,guruswami2010codes,guruswami2016optimal}.
+In this case, we use the reconciliation technique from \cite{smith2007scrambling,guruswami2010codes,guruswami2016optimal}.

-In the negative results (upper bounds for the size of the common secret key, Theorems~\ref{t:lower} and~\ref{t:upperbdthree}) the ideas from IT do not help.
-The reason is that in the AIT framework, the mutual information of various strings is not {exactly} zero, but only close to zero within some slack terms.
+In the negative results (upper bounds for the size of the common secret key, Theorems~\ref{t:lower} and~\ref{t:upperbdthree}), the ideas from IT do not help.
+The reason is that in the AIT framework the mutual information of various strings is not {exactly} zero but only close to zero within some slack terms.
 The slack terms are small, but during the rounds of a protocol, the errors can accumulate and grow beyond control (for more details see the discussion of the limits of the ``weak'' upper bound in Section~\ref{s:warmup}).
-To overcome this obstacle we come up with a new type of inequalities for Kolmogorov complexity.
+To overcome this obstacle, we come up with a new type of inequalities for Kolmogorov complexity.
 These inequalities are substantially different from the classic information inequalities used in the analogous results in IT.
 This technique (Lemmas~\ref{lemma-I(a:b:t)-is-positive-for-transcripts} and \ref{lemma-j(a,b,c|t)}) is based on ideas similar to the \emph{conditional information inequalities} in \cite{kaced2013conditional,kaced2015conditional}.
 We believe that this technique can be helpful in other cases, including applications in IT (see Section~\ref{s:final}).